lommaks777/alena/.qoder/repowiki/en/content/Frontend Architecture/Quiz Interface.md

 - [quiz.html](file://quiz.html#L1166-L1292)

 ### Progress Tracking and Visual Feedback
 The progress tracking system consists of a visual progress bar and a question counter that update in real-time as users navigate through the quiz.
 The progress bar uses CSS width animation to provide smooth visual feedback, while the counter displays the current question number out of the total.
 The system calculates progress as a percentage of completed questions and updates both the visual bar width and text counter simultaneously.
 This dual feedback mechanism helps users understand their position in the quiz flow and provides motivation to complete the assessment.
+With the updated 10-question flow, the progress tracking now reflects the complete assessment including the optional concerns question and name input.

 ```mermaid
 sequenceDiagram